justinj/communic8/README.md

 For this example, we'll just set up a little function inside PICO-8 that returns the sum of two numbers.
+We can make these functions do anything we want, but this is an easy example to see stuff actually happening.

 We define an RPC and start communic8 as follows:
 ```lua